Partners

 Tribal Working Group

-IEMM collaborates with the Climate Science Alliance’s Tribal Working Group to support the efforts of our Indigenous partners to safeguard the lands and cultures of southern California’s Indian tribes from the threat of climate change through the integration of traditional ecological knowledge and western science.
+IEMM collaborates with the Climate Science Alliance’s Tribal Working Group to support the efforts of our Indigenous partners.
+Together, we aim to safeguard the lands and cultures of Southern California’s Indian tribes from the threat of climate change through the integration of traditional ecological knowledge and western science.

-IEMM has partnered with the Center for Regional Sustainability and Sage Project, also at SDSU, to expand our reach to community partners and to engage a wider range of faculty and students in our research efforts and science translation.
+IEMM has partnered with the Sage Project at SDSU’s Center for Regional Sustainability.
+This partnership allows us to expand our reach to community partners and engage a wider range of faculty and students in our research efforts and science translation.

-IEMM has provided scientific support to Caltrans for training and to support planning for wildlife connectivity and wildlife crossing infrastructure on transportation projects.
+IEMM has provided scientific support to Caltrans for training and to assist with planning for wildlife connectivity and wildlife crossing infrastructure on transportation projects.

 San Diego Association of Governments